Production by year

-Federal production data is available by location, but Native American data is only available at the national level to protect private and personally identifiable information.
+Federal production data is available by location.
+Native American data is only available at the national level to protect private and personally identifiable information.

 About the data